f-corvaro/CPP/README.md

 ### 1. [CPP01](https://github.com/f-corvaro/CPP/tree/main/CPP01) (C++ - single project): Memory Allocation, References, Pointers

-  - Memory Allocation
+- **Memory Allocation**: Understanding dynamic memory allocation and deallocation using `new` and `delete`.
-  - Heap and Stack Allocation
+- **Heap and Stack Allocation**: Differentiating between memory allocated on the heap and the stack.
-  - Copy Constructor
+- **Copy Constructor**: Creating a new object as a copy of an existing object.
-  - Copy Assignment Operator
+- **Copy Assignment Operator**: Assigning the values from one object to another existing object.
-  - Destructor
+- **Destructor**: Cleaning up resources when an object is destroyed.
-  - Function Overloading
+- **Function Overloading**: Defining multiple functions with the same name but different parameter lists.
-  - Operator Overloading
+- **Operator Overloading**: Customizing the behavior of operators for user-defined types.

   [![fcorvaro's 42 CPP01 Score](https://github.com/f-corvaro/42.common_core/blob/main/.extra/100.png)](https://profile.intra.42.fr/users/fcorvaro)